Selling your home with Harper Macleod

 Initial title checks

 Once the deeds have been received we will obtain an Ordnance Survey comparison report (“Land Report”) if the property is being sold for the first time since the Land Registration system of recording property ownership details was introduced to Shetland in 2003.
 Under this system, the title a purchaser receives is in the form of an Ordnance Survey map-based Land Certificate.
 The Plans Report compares the extent of the property as described in the title deeds with the OS map.
 If this highlights any discrepancies these may need to be remedied.

 We will also ask you whether any alterations have been carried out to the property which would have required planning permission, a building warrant and / or any other consents.
 This is important because if not dealt with early on it can result in delays later.

 If our estate agents have not acted for you before we will need to obtain proof of identity from you to comply with Law Society Regulations.

 Harper Macleod - your local estate agents in Shetland

 Our dedicated team are committed to assisting you at every stage of the sale process, ensuring a seamless and hassle-free experience from listing to completion.
-Contact our office by phone or by submitting our call-back from and one of our team members will be in touch with you shortly.
+Contact our office by phone or by submitting our call-back form and one of our team members will be in touch with you shortly.